bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

      -> Application
 ```

-Now this is interesting.
+This is interesting.
 In the type of `serve` where previously there was a `ServerT api Handler` there is now a fairly odd looking type.
-Let's take a step back and try to get a handle on what's going on.
+Where did it come from?

-Let's take a better look at `serve`.
+Recall that `serve` has the following type.

 ```haskell
 serve